Mirovingen/ADnDonJSON/ReadMe.md

 # Basis for TelegramRPG with whole logic stored in JSon file.
-For now all inputs reads from console ising Scanner, in furure this will be changed to TelegramBotsAPI input Examples of code
+For now all inputs reads from console using Scanner, in furure this will be changed to TelegramBotsAPI input Examples of code

 -- JsonToken opens parseme.json and provides JSONObject for anothe classes